 Stipends and allowances for NEH fellows are determined in accordance with a center's usual practices, although the maximum amount that may be awarded to a fellow from NEH funds is \$30,000.
-The maximum stipend of \$30,000 is applicable to any sixto twelve-month period.
-A center may supplement the stipend from its own funds, but in no case may the total amount that a fellow receives exceed his or her salary for the portion of the academic or calendar year equivalent to the tenure period of the fellowship, except for customary allowances for travel and other research expenses.
+The maximum stipend of \$30,000 is applicable to any sixsixto twelve-month period.
+A center may supplement the stipend from its own funds, but in no case may the total amount that a fellow receives exceed his or her salary for the academic or calendar year, except for customary allowances for travel and other research expenses.
+In addition, centers must grant NEH fellows all benefits, services, and accommodations normally accorded other fellows.